ivodolenc/sveltekit-statiko/README.md

 ## Features

-- Generates sitemap, robots and manifest on the fly
+- Generates sitemap, robots, icons and manifest on the fly
 - Automatically minifies all html files for production
 - Supports static and dynamic routes
 - Allows advanced customization for each feature separately